ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 {% include gallery.html images="2023-09-14-north-mongolia/3/__2023-08-30_04-59-53-509000_evan.webp,2023-09-14-north-mongolia/3/__2023-08-30_04-39-23-825000_cam.webp" caption="(left) Baagii makes himself at home while talking to the couple, playing absent-mindedly with one of their horse leads while they milk two horses within earshot. (right) Baagii and the lady by the stable." %}

-Baagii and Anuka spoke with the nomads joyously as the they were in the process of milking all the horses.
+Baagii and Anuka spoke with the nomads while they milked all the horses.
 The procedure was as follows: they released the foal from the rope line, it started to suck on the mare's teat, at which point the foal was removed, the woman came in with her bucket, and milked.
 Meanwhile, the man steadied the mother and, if it was a feisty one, he held its leg bent, so it didn't kick the bucket or his wife.

 {% include photo.html url="2023-09-14-north-mongolia/3/__2023-08-30_04-42-12-155000_cam.webp" description="Holding the foal by its mane, the man allows it to feed in order to promote the mother's milk production.
-A cabin equipped with a satellite lies in the distance, along with a basketball hoop further back." %}
+A solitary basketball hoop lies in the distance." %}

 {% include photo.html url="2023-09-14-north-mongolia/3/__2023-08-30_04-56-36-669000_cam.webp" description="The woman milks the mare, filling the bucket while the man steadies it while keeping the foal nearby." %}

 {% include photo.html url="2023-09-14-north-mongolia/3/__2023-08-30_04-57-05-249000_cam.webp" description="Kourtney milking the mare." %}

 Every two hours they milked the horses, Anuka told us.
 It was unendingly exhausting work, and you could tell that to them it was clockwork.
 They processed the dairy in multiple ways, ate what they could, and sold the rest at market, Anuka continued.
 In the traditional nomadic lifestyle, summertime was a season of preparation.
 To survive the upcoming winter, that meant no meat was to be eaten.
-With little going on agriculturally due to the intense dry climate of Mongolia, that left a primarily dairy-based diet.
+With little going on agriculturally due to the intense dry climate of Mongolia, that meant a primarily dairy-based diet.

 "_Таны нэр хэн бэ?_" I asked casually, with my barely noticeable accent.
 Just kidding.
 With my heart racing, after practicing three times in my head, I managed to squeek out the phrase: "_TaWny neRr HimbE?_".
-She stared at my blankly, probably deciphering what the fuck I just said, then after figuring it out, snapped back to reality and responded, "[My name is] Handa".
+She stared at my blankly, probably deciphering what the fuck I just said, then after figuring it out, snapped back to reality and responded (in Mongolian), "[My name is] Handa".
 Handa was short, stout, and had deep red cheeks.
 Anuka explained to me that her dark rosy cheeks were a product of being outside so many hours a day.
-When winter came, her skin would turn nearly black due to a dramatic change.
+When winter came, her skin would turn even darker due to a dramatic change.
 Not only would the intensely cold and dry climate suck the blood out of her face, but apparently her diet would shift to primarily meat.
 Anuka looked me straight in the eyes and told me with a very serious tone, "You cannot imagine how much meat we eat in winter".
 Apparently, this dramatically affected their body.

 After some language-transcending humor, including Kourtney being asked to milk the horses and me catching a ride on the back of the man’s dirt bike, we were invited to their home, a white ger around 100m down the hill.
 As we sauntered down, I inquired about how Anuka knew these nomads.

-"I've never met them, and neither has Baagii.
+"I've never met them, and neither has Baagii."

-Anyone is welcome to stay with anyone 24 hours today and they are treated like family", Anuka explained after seeing our surprise.
+"Anyone is welcome to stay with anyone 24 hours today and they are treated like family", Anuka explained after seeing our surprise.
 In our culture, you don't just walk onto someone's land and expect the red carpet to be rolled out.
 In Mongolia, no one owns the land.
-Perhaps this can in part explain a fundamental difference between us and the nomads.
+Perhaps this can in part explain a fundamental cultural difference.
 Since there is a shared conception of the land, this may have a profound influence on the interrelationships between Mongolian people and how they congregate.
 Kourtney also pointed out that because life is so difficult here, people need to band together in a sort of "we're all in this together" mentality.
 In other words, people rely on their literal and proverbial neighbors.
 Fostered over millennia, this generosity and hospitality has penetrated deep into nomadic culture and persists today as overwhelming welcomeness to strangers.
+This is a just a theory.

 Before entering the ger, I noticed some fermenting cow milk being pressed down by two large rocks.
 Anuka explained that they were making a sort of hard, thin cheese.
 In fact, some was already fully processed and baking in the sun.
 Anuka and I grabbed a chunk to share.
 It was very dry, sour, and salty.
 It was an intriguing taste, far outside my realm of familiarity.
 I didn't ask for seconds.